2014–15 UEFA Youth League: Round and draw dates

 The schedule of the competition was as follows.

-Note: Round of 16 and quarter-final matches may be played outside of the scheduled dates.
+However, matches in the round of 16 and quarter-finals could be played outside of the scheduled dates.

 On 23 September 2014, UEFA announced a change to the schedule of the semi-finals and finals, which were originally due to take place on 24 and 27 April respectively.

 Group stage

 The 32 teams were drawn into eight groups of four, with the group compositions being the same as in the draw for the 2014–15 UEFA Champions League group stage, which was held on 28 August 2014, 17:45 CEST, at the Grimaldi Forum in Monaco.

 In each group, teams played against each other home-and-away in a round-robin format.
 The matchdays were 16–18 September, 30 September–2 October, 21–23 October, 4–6 November, 25–27 November, and 9–11 December 2014, with the matches played on the same matchday as the corresponding Champions League matches, but not necessarily on the same day.
 The group winners and runners-up advanced to the round of 16.